christopherflores9312/horiseon-code-refactoring/README.md

 ## Installation

 No installation is required.
 Simply open the `index.html` file in your preferred web browser.
+Alternatively, you can visit the website at https://christopherflores9312.github.io/horiseon-code-refactoring/

 ## Usage